Chapter

 to accept my fate.

-must admit though that I had been rather content living quietly the past few years
+forever this time.
+I must admit that I had been rather content

 their hearts.
 But then something began burning inside, and